Read answers to frequently asked questions pertaining to KGI’s Master of Science in Physician Assistant Studies Program.

 Please review the MSPA Admission Requirements & Procedures page for full details.

 Yes, the KGI MSPA program requires a supplemental application with no additional fee.
-This application is already embedded in CASPA with seven short-answer questions (250 words or less).
+This application is already embedded in CASPA with a few short-answer questions (250 words or less).
+The supplemental application is expected to take no more than 30 minutes to complete.

 CASPA takes up to four weeks to process your application and send it to us.
 Once we receive your application, Admissions team members first carefully screen each application to ensure it meets the minimum requirements.
 The process then moves on to MSPA faculty, who will use a holistic approach to evaluate each applicant’s cognitive and non-cognitive attributes.
 Based on this review, the Admissions Committee will then determine whether or not to extend an invitation to interview.

 Yes, we welcome international students.
 No TOEFL is required, but all prerequisite courses must be completed in the U.S. Please review the MSPA Admission Requirements & Procedures page for full details.

 Yes, a degree may be earned from a non-U.S. institution if an accredited foreign transcript evaluation service determines its equivalency to a bachelor’s degree or higher in the U.S. However, please note that all prerequisite courses must be completed through a U.S. accredited institution.
 Please review the MSPA Admission Requirements & Procedures page for full details.

 No, we will accept patient care hours from outside of the United States as long as they meet our overall requirements for patient care.